AramZS/devblog/src/posts/projects/devblog/hello-day-26.md

 tags:
   - Personal Blog
 ```
+{% endraw %}

 Looks like it works!
 I think for a fast put-together, this works just fine and lets me do what I want!
 Good stuff.
 If I'm going to open a scope, I might as well close it on the same day.
 But no more of that, let's focus on closing the last remaining todos for next days.

 `git commit -am "Set up blogroll and links and write up day 26"`

+Oops forgot to add the `raw` tags to escape my code.

+`git commit -am "Add escaping tags to day 26`